nsaquino/calculator/README.md

 # odin-calculator
-Simple calculator to practice the fundamentals of HTML, CSS and JavaScript
+Simple calculator to practice the fundamentals of HTML, CSS and JavaScript.

+The calculation is strictly from left to right (It ignores the order of operations).